 - Generous funding to facilitate collaborative activity – either online or in-person – between schools

 - Fully-funded professional learning: delivered in a way that suits you and your setting

-- Automatic recognition leading to accreditation through the British Council International School Award.
+- Accreditation through the British Council’s International School Award.

 Don’t just take our word for it!

 Click on the links below to read and hear more about the programme from schools and teachers who’ve already taken part; as well as thoughts from other educators:

 - Watch our webinar – find all you need to know about the programme and hear from other schools!